jmonterroso/jmonterroso.github.io/_posts/2019-05-15-rxjs-operators-audit-vs-audittime.md

-## RxJs: Operators audit vs auditTime
+## Unlock the Power of RxJs: Understanding the Differences between Audit and AuditTime Operators

-In this video we explore the operators audit vs auditTime, and we see how they work.
+Are you ready to take your RxJs skills to the next level?
+In this video, we'll dive into two powerful operators - audit and auditTime - and explore how they can help you better manage your streams.
+Whether you're a seasoned RxJs pro or just getting started, you won't want to miss this deep dive into these essential operators.
+So let's get started and unlock the full potential of RxJs!

 <div class="embed-responsive embed-responsive-16by9">